Why the Arab Spring never engulfed sub-Saharan Africa | DW | 16.12.2020

 Mohamed Bouazizi's self-immolation sparked the Arab Spring that saw several leaders being kicked out of power

-But ten years later, there is little hope of a new beginning.
+But 10 years later, there is little hope of a new beginning.
 Repressive regimes, civil wars, and jihadism have instead shaped everyday life in some of these countries.
-Ironically, the Arab Spring, inspired people in many other countries around the world, including Africa.
+Yet, the Arab Spring inspired people in many other countries around the world, including Africa.

 Read more: Will Africa have its own 'Arab Spring?'